Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 • globally mobile HNW clients

-EU accession progress has materially shifted perception, positioning Montenegro as a frontier European market with institutional upside.
+Furthermore, EU accession progress has materially shifted perception, positioning Montenegro as a frontier European market with institutional upside. (see the European Commission’s enlargement page)

 3. Scarcity of Prime Coastal Supply